 Korean Kimchi (Fermented Spicy Cabbage)

 I finally made my first official batch of kimchi (fermented spicy cabbage) last week with some success and now just finishing up the editing and writing part of it.
 My version came out pretty good--the result being a mild (as in not so spicy), fresh taste with a surprising crunch to each bite.
-The only thing that might have made it better would be the addition of more gochugaru (Korean red pepper flakes), which I will definitely add more the next.....full story and recipe at http://www.oliviajasonkim.com
+The only thing that might....full recipe at www.mykoreaneats.com

 - 3 wheel(s) Napa Cabbages cut into 2 inch pieces

 - 4 cup(s) coarse salt